 Patient Participation Group

 We have an active PPG for Dunbar Medical Centre.
-We will be making more information available about this in due course.

 There is wheelchair access to all practices.